greenelab/ccc/environment/README.md

 1. Create a conda environment and install main packages:

     ```bash
-   conda env create --name clustermatch_gene_expr --file environment.yml
+   conda env create --name ccc --file environment.yml
-   conda run -n clustermatch_gene_expr --no-capture-output bash scripts/install_other_packages.sh
+   conda run -n ccc --no-capture-output bash scripts/install_other_packages.sh
     ```
 If the `conda env create` command fails or if you find package errors later, try to set the channel priority in your conda installation to "strict" with